-7.2 FINANCIAL FORECASTING
+10.2.FINANCIAL FORECASTING

-- 7.2.1 Each business unit will monitor its performance against the agreed budget at each financial period.
-Forecasts for the out-turn of the financial year must be prepared at the end of each quarter. - 7.2.2 Within each business unit, the Senior Managers with responsibility over each operational area must ensure that in the forecasting process provision is made for all contingent activity and expense, including capital expenditure, which is necessary to ensure the effective implementation of SSGC's Corporate Policy on Health and Safety, and for which provision was not made at the time of the annual budgeting process.
+10.2.1.
+Each business unit will monitor its performance against the agreed budget at each financial period.
+Forecasts for the out-turn of the financial year must be prepared at the end of each guarter.

+Within each business unit, the Senior Managers with responsibility for each operational area must ensure that in the forecasting process provision is made for all contingent activity and expense, including capital expenditure, which is necessary to ensure the effective implementation of SSGC's Corporate Policy on Health and Safety, and for which provision was not made at the time of the annual budgeting process.